Does your pup get joyful and triumphant over holiday table scraps?

 So let’s rewind.
-Before this potential scenario occurs—and it could by either dropped food, scrappy table manners, or your 8-year-old nephew hand feeding under the table—ugghh—here are 28 foods and spices both safe and unsafe for your pooch to eat on Thanksgiving.
+Before this potential scenario occurs — because it could by either dropped food, scrappy table manners, or your 8-year-old nephew hand feeding under the table … ugghh — here are 28 foods and spices both safe or toxic for your dog to eat over the holidays.

 Pieces of unseasoned, cooked, boneless turkey are a great treat for your pup.
 We recommend unseasoned to reduce the risk for potential, accidental ingestion of seasonings your pup should avoid — like garlic and/or onion powder.